adamtrilling/blog-posts/simple_bdd/README.md

        undefined local variable or method `new_user_path' for #<RSpec::ExampleGroups::UserManagement:0x007fa2f0b2a7d8>
 ```

-This tells us the next step in our development: add some routes!
+This tells us the next step in our development: the URL helper is missing, so add a route!
 Add the following to config/routes.rb:

 ```ruby
 resources :users